Intermittent fasting is taking the health and wellness industry by storm as of late, and for good reason.

-In order to enter ketosis, you can approach it a couple different ways.
+To enter ketosis, you can approach it a couple of different ways.
 The first option would be the more common approach: Keeping your carbs extremely low.
 In other words, take part in the ketogenic diet.

 The second option would be to fast!
 Instead of cutting out carbs drastically, you simply don’t eat at all for a particular amount of time.

-Whether you’re looking to start the ketogenic diet or just looking for fasting schedule that fits your needs, the 16/8 method is great method to incorporate into your daily habits.
+Whether you’re looking to start the ketogenic diet or just looking for a fasting schedule that fits your needs, the 16/8 method is a great option.

-For beginners it’s recommended to start with a 14 hour fast and skip breakfast in order to get an idea of what fasting for longer periods of time will feel like.
+For beginners, it’s recommended to start with a 14 hour fast and skip breakfast to get an idea of what fasting for longer periods will feel like.

 Remember, you can still consume water, black coffee, and other non-caloric beverages to get you through and help suppress your hunger pains.